 - Understand the importance of creating a team mission, goals, and collective beliefs to guide work

-Career Academies 101: This training provides an indepth look at career academies and the ingredients that comprise highly successful ones.
+Career Academies 101: This training provides an in depth look at career academies and the ingredients that comprise highly successful ones.
 If scheduling, curriculum integration, teaming and recruitment make your head spin or if you worry about developing an advisory board or creating effective partnerships, this work session helps you delve into the rationale behind each one, as well as strategies to approach the topics.
 You will receive guidance from professionals based on the ten National Standards of Practice (NSOP) and learn the secrets of how to get started in the right direction.
-You would never consider baking a cake without a recipe to follow.
 Career Academies 101 takes the same approach and has been effective for academies across the country.
 One or two-day training.

 Business Engagement Structure: Career academies are set apart as a high school reform model with a major ingredient: the involvement of the business community.
 A critical component of the career academy model is the engagement of the business, college and broader community in the organization and leadership of the academy, as well as helping to provide the experiential components that make the academy model unique and powerful.
 Educators are often stymied as to how to approach the business community, engage them and retain and expand their interest.
 This training provides a step-by-step approach to working with the business, college and broader community and includes some planning documents and forms that can be used.
 The ROI (return on investment) can be approached from both the education and the business side very successfully and strategically.
 One-day training.